 Cupcakes topped with these adorbs sprinkles would be pretty fun, don’t you think?

 If you’re not a fan of sprinkles like me (I, know.
 What is wrong with me?
-But seriously people, they’re pretty to look at, but typically taste kinda yucky.) then maybe you’d prefer to top off your tiny treat with this cool shade-wearing sun?
+But seriously people, they’re pretty to look at, but typically taste kinda yucky.) then maybe you’d prefer to top off your tiny treat with a cool pair of sunglasses?

-Whatever you decide to do for the 2017 Solar Eclipse, it’s sure to be memorable for the kids, so have fun with it!
+Whatever you decide to do for the next Solar Eclipse, it’s sure to be memorable for the kids, so have fun with it!
 Share below what you’re planning to do!